tiagoquin/mlg20-pw3/README.md

 > You will be provided with a database of vowels spoken by men, women and children (of 3, 5 and 7 years old).
 The task will be to train artificial neural networks to recognize the speaker having produced the given sounds and evaluate its performance (e.g., by crossvalidation).

+## Protocol

+In this section, we'll make a small overview of the protocol we used.

+We inspired ourselves a lot of the `9_model_selection.ipynb` notebook.

+* Extraction
+  * Categorizing the sound by matching patterns in the name files
+    * Applying it a class
+  * Processing sound with MFCC
+  * Extracting features: median, standard deviation,...
+  * Normalizing the features with sklearn's MinMaxScaler
+  * Displaying it with pandas (dataframe)
+* Exploring configuration:
+  * Running some tests to find from where the epochs start to lower
+  * Finding a learning rate, momentum and a number of hidden neurons
+* Evaluating
+  * Analyzing the plots
+  * The confusion matrix
+  * and finally evaluating F-Score and other metrics

 ## Part 1

 > 1. Man vs Woman.
 Use only the natural voices of men and women to train a neural network that recognizes the gender of the speaker.